-EC 204 Jan 2:1
+EC 204 Jan 2:1 Evolutionary Biology

-Evolutionary Biology
+Department: Centre for Ecological Science

+Course Outcomes:

 At the end of this course, we expect the student to have a better understanding of the different evolutionary processes that shape biodiversity.
 The course also addresses microevolutionary processes using quantitative genetics at the molecular level.
 In the practical section of the course, the students will learn how to use analytical tools to construct and interpret phylogenetic trees from molecular data and understand the evolutionary diversification of gene/protein families.